Here are some examples that I’ve seen in math classes:

 - In Calc I, students learn how to find derivatives using the power rule first.
 Later on, once they learn the quotient rule, they will try to find the derivative of 4/x using the quotient rule, rather than just rewriting the expression and using the power rule (which was the first, and simpler method).

-For algebra, I’ve recorded hundreds of these types of hammer & nail issues in the Instructor Resource Binders I recently authored in the Instructor Tips that are included with each topic.
+For algebra, I’ve recorded hundreds of these types of hammer & nail issues in the Algebra Activities Instructor Resource Binders I recently authored.
 Once you know that the issues exist, you can try to change the hammer-and-nail thinking by continuing to present problems that make students think about alternate methods – or at least show them that using the most recent “hammer” is not the best way to do the problem.
 After seeing this enough times, the hope is that the students will begin learning to think for themselves.

 One of the reasons that I love using the methods I outlined in “Back to the Board” is that I can instantly see which students that are trying to rotely apply the latest learned technique, and throw out new problems that use other techniques or tweaks until I see that they are no longer “thinking with a hammer.”